With These Tips You Will Rock Every Technical Job Interview

-This sounds stupid but is essential.
+It sounds stupid but is essential.
 I would say that more than 30 percent of my interviewees were poorly prepared.

-For example, if you apply for a Java developer job you should know the fundamentals of the Java programming language.
+For example, if you apply for a Java developer job, you should know the fundamentals of the Java programming language.

 My recommendation: Go to as many job interviews as you can.
 Each time you will gain experience and get more confident.
 Even getting rejected from a job application will let you gain valuable experience in the process of job interviews.

-- Find a brute force solution and talk about it’s Big O notation
+- Find a brute force solution and talk about its Big O notation

 - Try to find a more efficient solution and talk about the improved Big O notation